 Fortunately, you aren’t limited to paying TurboTax’s prices.
 You can still find many of the features, such as a mobile app, free multi-year storage and reimbursement for penalty or interest charges with a budget option like TaxSlayer.

-Choose from five filing options: Free, Classic, Premium, Self-Employed and Ultimate.
-TaxSlayer’s most expensive option, Ultimate, costs less than TurboTax’s second tier offering.
-TaxSlayer Ultimate is $86 if you include a state return ($57 for a federal return and $29 per state) while TurboTax Premier is about $100 with a state return.
+Choose from five filing options: Free, Classic, Premium and Self-Employed.
+TaxSlayer’s most expensive option, self-employed, costs less than TurboTax’s second tier offering.
+TaxSlayer self-employed is $76 if you include a state return ($47 for a federal return and $29 per state) while TurboTax Premier is about $100 with a state return.